BiologicalRecordsCentre/recorder-feedback-content/README.md

 # Recorder Feedback

-Scripts for generating informative feedback for biological recorders
+Scripts for generating feedback and "data stories" for biological recorders

 ## Overview